Minnesota eviction and homeless prevention programs.

 Non-profit agencies across Minnesota are partners with the federal government Continuum of Care program.
-The organizations provide a number of assistance programs to families facing eviction as well as the currently homeless in the state.
+The organizations listed below provide a number of assistance programs to families facing eviction as well as the currently homeless in the state.
 Some of what will be offered includes emergency eviction prevention assistance, shelter, free legal advice and one time financial aid for rent and other housing expenses.
 The homeless may qualify for rapid re-housing, case management, or either transitional or low income permanent housing.

 Using grants provided by the federal government Housing and Urban Development Department (HUD), these agencies in Minnesota will collectively be responsible for ending homelessness, assist tenants with remaining in their existing homes or apartments, and also provide funding, including security deposit assistance, to rapidly re-house homeless residents.
+There may also be free vouchers to pay for motel or hotel rooms during the cold Minnesota winter days.

 Helping to break the cycle is also a focus.
 So the groups partner together in this effort.
 They may promote access and the use of mainstream resources, including government benefits such as job training or section 8.
 Staff work to maximize the self-efficacy of homeless households and much more.
 They will do whatever it takes, as resources allow, to break the cycle.